Gaspard-s/reflect-challenge/README.md

 Once the installation and configuration steps are complete, you can run the project to fetch and store data.

-**replace the token and url used to access the url in launch.sh with the correct values**
+**replace the token and url in launch.sh with the correct values**

     export API_URL= url
     export LUCCA_API_TOKEN= token

 **If the launch file has not the permission to be executed**

-    chmod chmod 755 launch.sh
+    chmod 755 launch.sh

 **Run the Main Script**

     ./launch.sh

 This script will:
 - Initialize the SQLite database if it doesn't exist.
 - Fetch users and departments from the Lucca API.